Tourniquet/instaCD/README.md

 	a /var/www/myProjectFoo/src
 	w /opt/awesomeTool/whatever

+## Hints

+I aliased instaCD to `g`.
+This allows super quick folder switching for all the lazy typers.

 ## Usage
 	`instaCD` opens your quick jump list

+	`instaCD x` cd's to the folder for the key `x`

 	`instaCD add x` adds your current directory for the key `x`